 Having modern technology in your home can massively increase its value.
 This technology can range from new appliances such as refrigerators, freezers, washers, and dryers to new internet technology.
 In fact, some buyers may not even look at your home if it is unable to access the fastest internet speeds.
 Buyers looking for homes for sale in Dallas, TX and other big cities will want to make sure that your home has access to all of the newest technologies.
 Upgrading your technology not only makes life in your home easier to live in, but could also make your home “greener” and could actually save money in the long run.

 Become Energy Efficient

 As stated before, a home’s energy usage that is easy on the environment and the wallet is a great selling point.
 However, upgrading your technology isn’t enough to call your home energy efficient.
 To be truly energy efficient you must change your home’s lighting.
 First you must change all of your light bulbs to CFL or LED light bulbs.
 This will greatly decrease your energy consumption while also saving you hundreds on your energy bill.
-Additionally, try installing windows and curtains that let more natural light into your home.
+Additionally, try installing new windows and curtains that let more natural light into your home.
 The increase of natural light will lower the need to use artificial light, and will in turn lower your energy bill.
 Not only will your improved lighting help with your energy bill, but it could also improve the overall mood and feeling of your home as well.
 An energy efficient home is much more attractive to buyers, and will increase your home’s value by a lot.